Note:

 Drag the script window (using the three dots at the top) to the top center of your screen, as close as possible to the camera lens.
 By doing so, your eyes will stay focused on the camera while you read.

-7. Upload the video that you recorded.
+7. Upload the training video that you recorded.

-The file is uploaded.
+The training video is uploaded.

 8. Review the checklist on the right side of the wizard and tick the boxes to confirm your video recording meets all the standards.